Harsh528123/CourseModellingUsingGraphs/README.md

 3. Run the make file by typing "make"
 4. If on Windows, then type "graph.exe".
 If on Linux write ./graph or ./graph.exe .

-After following the above expressions, this is what you should see:
+After following the above instructions, this is what you should see:

 ![Instructions](InstructionsForUser.jpg)